 Tracy Doering, Social Work Student

 Tracy started her internship at TBC for CBT in January, 2020.
 She received her bachelor’s degree from Florida State University and is currently pursuing her Master’s in Social Work from The University of South Florida.
-She has 3 years of experience as a crisis counselor and serves populations in the Tampa area as a student counselor at USF’s Bridge Clinic.
+She has 4 years of experience as a crisis counselor and serves populations in the Tampa area as a student clinical director at USF’s BRIDGE Clinic.
 Tracy’s interest in mindfulness has led her to study with several meditation teachers across South America and Europe before beginning her graduate program.
 She is excited about integrating this interest with her passion for helping others find greater well-being through DBT, and is currently completing an intensive internship at TBC for CBT under the supervision of Christine Barker, LCSW and Nancy Gordon, LCSW.
-In her free time, Tracy enjoys playing the guitar, singing, and spending time in nature.
+Tracy is additionally passionate about circus arts, animal welfare, and enjoys playing the guitar, singing, and spending time in nature in her free time.